ucll-scripting/exercises/01-basic-python/07-dictionaries/01-frequencies/explanations.md

 is associated with its description (value).
 Dictionaries are data structures optimized for quickly looking up the value associated with a given key.
-The other way around is *possible*, but very slow.
+While the opposite direction (given a value finding the associated key) is *possible*, it is very slow and not built-in.

 A dictionary has the typical operations defined on them.
 Skim over the [documentation](https://docs.python.org/3/tutorial/datastructures.html#dictionaries):